-Northlake Surgical Associates at St. Tammany Parish offers a range of surgical services.
+Northlake Surgical Associates at St. Tammany Health System offers a range of surgical services.
 Here are a few of the more common procedures our physicians conduct.

 For more information on other procedures available, please call (985) 892-3766.

 General surgery is often recommended to treat conditions that medication, lifestyle changes and other non-surgical treatment options are unable to relieve.
 If your physician recommends surgery, then it is important to learn all of the surgical options that are available to you.

 While all surgical procedures carry certain risks, traditional open forms of surgery that require a large incision often are associated with additional complications and drawbacks, such as pain, trauma and long recovery periods.
 For many surgical procedures, less invasive options are available that can reduce the risk of complications and allow for a faster recovery.

 Laparoscopic surgery is a minimally invasive surgical technique that uses specialized tools to complete a general surgical procedure without creating a large incision in the abdomen.
 During a laparoscopic procedure, several small incisions are made and a special tool called a laparoscope is inserted into the abdomen.
 The laparoscope is a thin tube that is equipped with a camera, light and other surgical tools as needed.
 The surgeon is able to view the procedure on a screen in the operating room, making it possible to view inside of the body and carefully maneuver the tools as he completes the surgical procedure.